apollo-elements/apollo-elements/docs/blog/next-evolution/index.md

 ## SSR

 As part of the release, we updated our demo apps [leeway](https://leeway.apolloelements.dev) and [LaunchCTL](https://launchctl.apolloelements.dev).
 In the case of leeway, we took the opportunity to implement extensive SSR with the help of a new browser standard called [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/).
 It's early days for this technique but it's already looking very promising.
+You can try it out in any chromium browser (Chrome, Brave, Edge, Opera) by disabling JavaScript and visiting [https://leeway.apolloelements.dev](https://leeway.apolloelements.dev).

 ## Behind the Scenes